-If you are a DISC user or perhaps you are a consultant and your client is a DISC user, you may be interested to know why people switch from using a DISC system to using PeopleMaps.
+If you are a DISC user, you may be interested to know why people switch from using a DISC system to using PeopleMaps.

 What is DISC?

 All DISC systems of personality profiling are based on the work of by William Moulden Marsden and taken from his book “The Emotions of Normal People” (1921).
 He was writing around the same time as Carl Jung the Swiss Psychologist.
 William Moulden is also the creator of Wonder Woman the comic superhero.

 There are many DISC grid systems in existence measuring Dominance (D), Influence (I), Stability (S), and Compliance (C).
 Stability is a substitution (S) word from the original Marsden word which was Submission.

 Due to its unique design, the PeopleMaps Personality Questionnaire only takes 5-7 minutes to complete.
 It has been designed exclusively for the Internet and was never a paper-based questionnaire.
 The clever design of the questionnaire enables it to collect a lot of data in a very short time frame.

 If it’s so fast, can it be as accurate?

 The reports are incredibly accurate.
 Paul Kline, the eminent psychologist, produced a report explaining how long questionnaires can introduce candidate fatigue that can seriously affect the results.
 This problem is exacerbated on the Internet, as 20 minutes online is not the same as 20 minutes offline.
 Where in the past it was acceptable to have a 20-minute questionnaire in a classroom situation, it is not acceptable to have a 20-minute online questionnaire.

 When using the questionnaire with job candidates, they are willing to spend 5 minutes completing an online personality questionnaire as part of their job application, they will be very reluctant to complete a 20, 30 or 40-minute questionnaire.